-- On-demand Shuttle Service

-- More Neighborhood Access Points (Non-Vehicular)

 - Vehicle Parking Fee

 - Valet Parking

 - Establish Parking Etiquette/ Queuing

 - Install Parking Technology/ Metering

 - Coordinate with Local Jurisdictions on Neighborhood Parking

 - Geometric Parking Site Layout Modifications

 - Improved Off-site Wayfinding

 - Congestion Pricing

 - No Change

 The On-demand Shuttle Service strategy was not chosen for prioritization even though it scored as a Tier 1 strategy.
 The strategy was considered duplicative of the higher-scoring Free or Low-cost Shuttle Service strategy as well as the existing Via-Cupertino service which provides on-demand shuttle access to the Preserve (See Section 4.3.1. for more information on Via-Cupertino).
 Among all factors considered, the Free or Low-cost Shuttle Service scored better than the On-demand Shuttle Service in Operations/ Maintenance Cost, Districtwide Community Input, and Stakeholder Input.
 The On-demand Shuttle Service did not score better than the Free or Low-cost Shuttle Service for any factor.